 - Document root is the location on the server where your new domain’s files will be.

 When you enter your domain name in the first box, cPanel will automatically populate the other two text boxes.
-Generally, you should stick with these recommended settings.
+In general, you should stick with these recommended settings.

 Click “Add Domain” to finish up.